SpinyN0rman/sophienorthroptech/content/posts/tetchy-tuesday.md

 * drawing step by step pictures using our favoured **_Art Hub for Kids_** You Tube channel,
 * writing out a couple of facts for Nanny,
 * Doing ONE maths problem, because “I hate maths”,
-* Clara completing a couple of puzzles again, one with yours truly.
+* Clara completing a couple of puzzles again; one with yours truly.

-Excercise.
-PE with Joe.
+Excercise. **_PE with Joe_**.
 Amber managed ten minutes.
-Clara was umpire on a chair on a a table and fell so was then cross with me so didn’t join in.. until the dancing section when we had a sweet spin around together and for two minutes all was forgiven!
-I said, woah that made me feel good, I think we’ll do it every day, what do you think?
-NOOOOO!
-But how many days until his Fancy Dress Friday?
+Clara was umpire on-a-chair-on-a-table and fell so was then cross with me so didn’t join in.. until the dancing section when we had a lovely spin around together and for two minutes all was forgiven!
+I said,

+“Woah that made me feel good, I think we’ll do it every day, what do you think?”

+“NOOOOO!
+But how many days until his Fancy Dress Friday?”

 Aah, he reeled them in with dressing up!!
-Thankfully - this was a saving grace for me on a tricky day.
+Thank you, Joe - this was a saving grace for me on a tricky day.

+Fed the bubbas mini pizzas early, and then had a go at pizza dough for us grown ups’ meal.
+It was worth the try.. very tasty.
+Ate a TV dinner with some Pepsi Max.
+Deliberately taking a night off the news.
+I’ll allow myself an evening of ignorance in exchange for a better mood in the morning!